ANDRE-CRYPTO-DRE/dc-ai/README.md

 What did I do yesterday? - I made a website by following a step-by-step tutorial during a Google Meet led by our instructor.

-What will I do today? - I will make the design of my ChatBot in Figma
+What will I do today? - I will make the design of my ChatBot in Figma.

 What are my blockers? - None